timosarkka/timosarkka/README.md

 - Built a KPI dashboard along with 10+ related reports for tracking key company metrics
 - Developed an IoT data pipeline to capture building sensor data
-- Built numerous data pipelines fetching daily data from APIs to a company data warehouse
+- Built numerous ETL pipelines fetching daily data from APIs to a company data warehouse

 The data stack I've mainly worked with is **Azure**, **Snowflake**, **Matillion** and **dbt**.
 On the visualization side, my go-to is **Power BI**.
 I'm also learning the ropes to achieve the **Snowflake SnowPro Core Certification**.